mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/digitalisation.rst

                                                    mandatory: true                    # true - field has to be set.
 Else you can't save the object.
 Regular expressions are possible too - see below.

                                                    mandatory: /^\w+$/gi               # You can define a regular expression to check the input for a field.
 You can check f.e. for email or numbers.
 Read more http://wiki.selfhtml.org/wiki/JavaScript/Objekte/RegExp
-                                                   mandatoryText: Please chose a type! # define a text that will be displayed if the field is not set.
+                                                   mandatorytitle: Please chose a type! # define a text that will be displayed if the field is not set.

 Definition of a file upload field